minzsiure/Foodie/README.md

    * User can create a new account
    * User can sign in
 * Stream
-    * User can scroll through posts
+    * User can scroll through restraunt info
         * Nearby (based on location)
-        * Explore (a mix of posts that can be from other regions)
+        * Explore (a mix of cards that can be from other regions)
 * Map View - visualizing location-based restraunt information
    * Users can see nearby restraunt based on selected regions
    * Users can mark down restraunts
-   * Users can tap in the restraunt and see relevant posts
+   * Users can tap in the restraunt and see details
 * Detail
-    * Users can see details of a post
+    * Users can see details of a restraunt
-* Creation
-    * User can create a new post (share a restraunt / receipt)
 * Profile
     * User can view their identity and stats